Frequently Asked Questions

 Are you always successful in raising capital for clients?

 Nobody is.
-Ultimately whether a business can raise money is a bit like an individual qualifying for a big loan: many factors come into it.
+Ultimately whether a business can raise money is like an individual qualifying for a big loan: many factors come into it.
 Each business is unique.
 And the capital market ebbs and flows; some types of businesses just have an easier time getting funding at any given time.

 What we find is that almost every business has at least one path to getting more capital.
 It may be a different amount that the business owner wishes it to have been—but it can still be plenty to achieve the goals.